 1] Confirm that Game full-screen setting is turned On

 Upgrading the operating system is sometimes a terrible task, and certain things go wrong.
-If you are not able to run the games fullscreen, you may want to check the games’ settings.
-Most of the games have a setting of turning ON/OFF the fullscreen mode.
-See the status of fullscreen mode in the games that are not able to play fullscreen.
+If you cannot run the game’s fullscreen, you may want to check the game’s settings.
+Most games have a setting that turns ON/OFF the fullscreen mode.
+See the status of fullscreen mode in the games that cannot play fullscreen.
 If it is OFF, turn it to ON.

 Every operating system has a default resolution.
 When you upgrade to the previous resolution, the resolution already set is carried forward to new installations.
 In case of clean installations, the operating system determines the best resolution for your display and sets it to what it thinks is best.
 When this display resolution conflicts with that of games, you may not be able to play games fullscreen.

-To know the minimum resolution supported by a game, check out its system requirements.
-It could be printed on the game DVD.
-If you downloaded the game, check for email that confirms your purchase.
-If you still can’t find the system requirements, check with the customer support.
+To find out the minimum resolution supported by a game, check its system requirements.
+These could be printed on the game’s DVD.
+If you downloaded the game, check for an email that confirms your purchase.
+If you still can’t find the system requirements, check with customer support.

-This section’s summary is that if you are facing Windows 11/10 fullscreen problems & issues, you have to check that Windows 10 is supporting the resolution that the game requires.
-Suppose the game requires 360p and Windows 11/10 is 780 (by default, Windows 10 is 1024 by 768 for regular displays), there will be conflict.
+This section summarizes that if you are facing Windows 11/10 fullscreen problems & issues, you have to check that Windows supports the resolution the game requires.
+Suppose the game requires 360p and Windows 11/10 is 780 (by default, Windows 10 is 1024 by 768 for regular displays); there will be a conflict.
 You will then have to see if your copy of Windows can lower the resolution to 360.
-If not, you will always get the game in a windowed mode.
+If not, you will always get the game in window mode.
 You may or may not be able to maximize the window.

-Another takeaway from this section is that most games need to be upgraded as they still run on lower resolutions while most of today’s operating systems, like Windows 10, support much higher resolutions.
-That could be a reason why you cannot play games fullscreen in Windows 10.
+Another takeaway from this section is that most games need to be upgraded.
+They still run on lower resolutions, while most of today’s operating systems, like Windows, support much higher resolutions.
+That could be why you cannot play games fullscreen in Windows 11/10.

 3] Upgrade your Graphics Card Drivers